Installing on Tomcat (Local or Cloud)¶

 - establish a DNS name for the server

-The installer will guide you through configuring ODK Aggregate for Tomcat and MySQL/PostgreSQL/SQLServer.
-The installer will produce a WAR file (web archive) containing the configured ODK Aggregate server, a
+The installer will guide you through configuring ODK Aggregate for your setup.
+The installer will produce a WAR file (web archive) containing the configured ODK Aggregate code, a

 create_db_and_user.sqlscript for creating the database and user that ODK Aggregate will use to access this database, and a